Advanced Driver Assistance Systems (ADAS), are accessories developed to automate/adapt/enhance vehicles for improved safety and better driving.

 We are informed by the Australian dealers that due to differences in glass clarity, quality and fit.
 Generic windscreens can render an ADAS system to be more sensitive, or less sensitive than the original glass.
 This has the potential to make the system unstable.

 This is not to say the system will fail.
 We know there are national organisations installing generic glass into these vehicles as we speak and the systems appear to be operational.
 However, if you choose this path, you need to understand you are on your own with no support for the manufacturer.
-We have no objection to this practise as long as the customer is informed of the possible consequences of the dealers void warranty.
+We have no objection to this practice as long as the customer is informed of the possible consequences of the dealers void warranty.

 Now for those of you who are thinking, no problem, we have insurance.
 We will have the insurance group pay for the genuine windscreen.
 Think again, it’s a little more complicated than that.